 My indoor orchids, which are mostly Paphiopedilum and mounts/baskets of highland Dendrobiums, are fertilized 2x/week at low concentrations (25-40ppm N).
 I would find it desirable to be able to fertilize my outdoor orchids this way as well, but, right now, without an automated watering system and the majority of my orchids potted in Orchiata bark, this is not practical, or desirable for the wetness of the media.
 These outdoor Cymbidiums and Dendrobiums are fertilized weekly.

 With those generalizations, below are the concentrations that I use for my fertilizer routine, with a general cycle of 3 applications of fertilizer and 1 pure water only.
 As a note, I usually do NOT water first, then fertilize.
-The exception is during an unusual heat wave, causing the media to be unusually dry.
+The exception is during a heat wave, with higher temperatures causing the media to be drier than normal.
 Then I water first, to ensure thorough hydration of the media, roots, and plant.
 Often, in this circumstance, I water the day BEFORE I fertilize.

 Orchids would naturally be exposed to nutrients only at the start of rainfall, with the “food” particles washing down from the trees as the rain “washes” off the surrounding vegetation (or rocks).
 As it continues to rain, they would be receiving more and more pure water.
 More effectively, I usually cycle the benches twice with the fertilizer-water, to ensure that the potting media fully absorbs the water and they have two thorough rounds of moisture.